Skip to content

 GEO targets how a model selects sources for its answer.
 Unlike classical SEO, GEO leans not on keywords and link profile but on semantic density, definition clarity, structured content, and machine-readable markup.
 GEO does not replace SEO — it extends it.
 Traditional rankings still work, but a growing share of users now read the AI answer directly and never click through to a site.

-Related reading:How to land in Google AI Overviews and ChatGPT Search answers · Velvetum ad-budget audit 2026: three diagnostic tiers and the hunt for hidden leaks
+Related reading:How to land in Google AI Overviews and ChatGPT Search answers · Ad-budget audit 2026: three diagnostic tiers and hidden leaks

 Tuning a site's structure and content for direct answers from search assistants and AI search engines like Perplexity, ChatGPT Search, and Google AI Overviews.